The Clear Edge

 Total: 60 hours

 Everything felt important.
 Everything felt necessary.
-But when she looked at revenue correlation, the pattern was different.
+But when she examined which activities actually correlated with revenue, the pattern looked very different.

 Which activities directly generated the $32K?

-She ran an experiment.
-Tracked which specific activities led to closed deals or retained clients over the past three months:
+She ran an experiment and tracked which specific activities led to closed deals or retained clients over the past three months.

 Activities that generated revenue: